idan200402/Ex2cpp/README.md

 1. to run the main file: make Main
 2. to run the tests: make test
 3. to check for memory leaks: make valgrind
+4. to clean the output files and .o files: make clean

 Author:
 Idan Shumski 325693422